 For every mountaineering season, I have a pick of mountaineers, expedition companies, guides… that I seem more interested in watching as they complete journeys; each season the picks are different, but some are constant favorites.
 This year, for the K2 season, I am watching Fredrik Sträng closely.

-YouTube is an entire resource for some of the best K2 docs out there.
-These are some of the best ones we’ve found.
+Thankfully, YouTube is an entire resource for some of the best K2 docs out there.
+These are some of the best K2 mountaineering documentaries you can watch on YouTube that we’ve found.

-Everest may be on every mountaineer’s bucket list, but true mountaineers know the prize lies on the summit of K2, or Karakoram 2, the savage mountain, the brutal mountain, the “King of Mountains.”
-At just 800 ft. shorter than Everest, K2 is the world’s second highest mountain; and while Everest is the tallest, it does not compare in any measure to the brutality that is an expedition on K2.
+Everest may be on every mountaineer’s bucket list, but true mountaineers know the prize lies on the summit of K2, or Karakoram 2, the King of Mountains; At just 800 ft. shorter than Everest, K2 is the world’s second highest mountain; and while Everest is the tallest, it does not compare in any measure to the brutality that is an expedition on K2.

 By measure of ratio, the death count on K2 is much higher than that of Everest, with well-documented mountaineering disasters in 1986, 1995 and the most recent in 2008; the 2008 disaster has been known as the most controversial of all.
-For every 100 mountaineers that attempt a summit on K2, 29 will die.
-Only 306 climbers have succeeded, 80+ have perished.
-Compared to Everest’s 5600+ summits and around 300 deaths, K2’s reputation, which is all but impossible to describe in words, is accurately captured by something as simple as numbers.

-K2 was dubbed “Karakoram 2” in 1856 by T.G.
+K2 was dubbed Karakoram 2 in 1856 by T.G.
 Montgomerie, the name stuck.

 If you’re over 50, you might want to cross “climbing Everest” off your bucket list of things to do.
 The governments of Nepal and Bengal have proposed new rules that will limit access to the mountain from climbers over 50 and novice climbers, however, new talks say the age limit has been increased to 75.
 While most understand the Nepalese and Bengalese Governments’ reasons for wanting to limit the amount of climbers on Everest, most mountaineers and alpine experts doubt the restrictions will pass for a few reasons.
 According to their proposal: